 What happens if food runs out?

-We anticipate that we can provide 2 boxes of food to 500 families.
-We will distribute at the dates and times listed above.
+We anticipate having sufficient food for 500 families.
 Gates may close early if all food is distributed prior to closing time.
 If you do not receive a box because all food has been distributed, and need immediate help to feed your family, please call OHC at 210.698.4620 or 210.698.4624 or call the San Antonio Food Bank at 210.431.8326.
+You can also visit the San Antonio Food Bank web site and sign up for other distributions, which occur throughout the week.

 What does pick-up involve?